jotzet/pianoroll-frontend-challenge/README.md

 ### Selecting and Logging Data

 To interact with the piano roll, you can click on specific points or coordinates within the roll.
+The first click initiates the starting point.
+The second click initiates the ending point. **You don't need to keep your mouse clicked - this can lead to unexpected behaviours.**

 When you've selected two coordinates, a button will appear, allowing you to log the selected data to the console.
 The logged data is stored in the console as a JSON file, including the corresponding data from the selected points on the piano roll and the number of notes within the selection.

 ## Directory Descriptions